MANDAN Historical Society

 Fort Abraham Lincoln Foundation

-The effort to make "history come to life" could not be forestalled forever.
 In 1982, in the old Lewis and Clark Hotel in downtown Mandan, the Fort Abraham Lincoln Foundation was formed.
-Its mission was to promote and manage the reconstruction, development and promotion of Fort Abraham Lincoln and other state parks and historic sites in North Dakota.
-After rebuilding the Custer home; the Foundation rebuilt the Commissary, Granary, Central Barracks and Mess Hall, and a 7th Cavalry Stable plus six Mandan Indian earthlodges and part of the village palisade.
+Its initial mission was to promote and manage the reconstruction, development and promotion of Fort Abraham Lincoln south of Mandan.
+The Foundation raised money to rebuild the Custer home; the Commissary, Granary, Central Barracks and Mess Hall and a 7th Cavalry Stable plus six Mandan Indian earthlodges and part of the village palisade.

-For additional details on the Fort Abraham Lincoln Foundation and their current efforts to make "history come to life" including current melodrama performances thoughout late summer, visit their website at http://www.fortlincoln.com/about_falf.aspx
+For additional details on the Fort Abraham Lincoln Foundation and their current efforts to make "history come to life," visit their website at http://www.fortlincoln.org/